Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   spack install --reuse zlib
   ```

-  This installs the package `zlib` by downloading and compiling it. `--reuse` tells spack to reuse already existing packages if possible
+  This installs the package `zlib` by downloading and compiling it. `--reuse` tells spack to reuse already existing packages if possible.

 - List installed packages